fineanmol/plant-tree/README.md

-🪴 Updated on Fri, 23 May 2025 08:24:59 GMT
+🎋 Updated on Fri, 23 May 2025 09:06:20 GMT

-> "Any fool can write code that a computer can understand."
+> "Simplicity is the soul of efficiency."